dagmardaniel-code/PIC16B-Final-Project/README.md

 ### Files
 - `project.py` - contains functions written for this project
 - ‘flight_fare.ipynb` - contains the implementation of the project
-- ‘flight_data_sampled.csv` - random subset of 1 million rows form dataset
+- ‘flight_data_sampled.csv` - random subset of 1 million rows form dataset (too big to upload to github)

 ### Dataset
 Our dataset is sourced from Kaggle, it has 80 million rows, 27 columns, and over 30 GB.
 For time efficiency, we read a random subset of 1 million rows and exported it as a new CSV 'flight_data_sampled.csv.'